uucsslab/uucsslab.github.io/README.md

-# Website of the Uppsala University Computational Social Science lab
+# Website of the Uppsala University Network on Computational Social Science lab

 This website is built with [Jekyll](https://jekyllrb.com/).
 It is derived from the great template provided by the